-Principles of Advertising (341)
+Advertising and Branding (341 or corequisite 341)

-Students enrolled in this course will have the opportunity to participate in the study of the economic significance of advertising, the various media employed in advertising, and the components of an advertising campaign.
-Students will gain insight into the role of advertising in the overall business process and how advertising contributes to sales, revenues and profits.
+This course addresses the role of advertising in developing and reinforcing a brand, highlights the various traditional and digital media employed in advertising, and guides students through the development, execution and analysis of a marketing campaign.
+Students will gain insight into the role of advertising in the overall business process and how advertising contributes to brand building and sales.